kiboschool/course-mathematical-thinking/src/midterm-project.md

 Each part will involve applying a different set of mathematical concepts you've learned.

-## Deadlines

-This is a multi-week project.

-You have until Nov 21 to finish all of the required parts of the project.

-You are expected to submit your work by these deadlines:
-- Nov 7: Part 1
-- Nov 14: Part 2
-- Nov 21: Finished Project (all three parts)

-Your answers will only be scored after the finished project deadline.
-You are encouraged to revisit your answers to Part 1 and Part 2 if you think you can improve them.

-You have access to the entire project now, but we have not have covered all the topics yet.
-Plan to revisit the project each week as you learn the skills required to solve each part of the challenge.

 ## Submission

-For each deadline, there will be a gradescope link to submit your work.
-You'll be able to revise and resubmit those parts for the final submission deadline.
-The final submission is what will be graded.

-For each of the questions, create a pdf or scan an image to show your work.
-It may be easiest to write your solution by hand, then upload a photo of that instead of typesetting your work in a text editor; feel free to do either.
+You will submit your project on Gradescope using this link.

+Some of the questions allow you to type your answers in.
+Others expect you to show your work.
+For those questions, you can (optionally) upload a scan of a hand-written copy of your work, if that is easier than typing out each part.

 ## Notes

 - For questions that require you to perform calculations, make sure to show your work.
-- For questions that ask you for a hypothesis or opinion, we do not expect a ***correct*** answer.
+- For questions that ask you for a hypothesis or opinion, we do not expect a **correct** answer.
 Feel free to share your genuine thoughts, and we will revisit them later through the exercise.

 ## Part 1: Password generation